 Of these though the most notable was the calling of a video game cease fire to honour and respect the victims of the Sandy Hook shooting in 2012.
 After the event Antwand Pearman (CEO at the time) appealed to gamers of the world to cease playing all online shooting games.
 The event itself was reasonably successful with tens of thousands of participants and ultimately was used to counter the harsh criticism directed towards violent video games which tends to spike after such as unfortunate real world event.
 This received significant media attention, including coverage from mainstream outlets like ABC News and NBC, and video game specific media like Polygon and Kotaku, among others.

 Additionally in 2012 Gamer Fit Nation was behind the Dancetopia 2012 event in Harlem New York ( held at the Twenty-first Century Academy for Community Leadership) which aimed to promote health and video games with an event open to everybody that featured dance games of the era such as Dance Central, Zumba and Just Dance with giveaway prizes.

 Lastly, on the exclusive content front the website was responsible for revealing that a sequel to Shaq Fu was in the works in 2014.
-The final game was eventually released in 2018 after an Indiegogo campaign and was titled Shaq Fu: A Legend Reborn.
-The final game which resembled a 2D side scrolling beat em up with elements of traditional fighting games but was met with mixed reviews from critics.
+The final game was eventually released in 2018 after a successful Indiegogo campaign raised $458,884.
+Titled Shaq Fu: A Legend Reborn the final game which resembled a 2D side scrolling beat em up with elements of traditional fighting games but was met with mixed reviews from critics.
 This included 4/10 from Eurogamer, 3/10 from PlayStation LifeStyle and 3/10 from Destructoid although user reviews were slightly favourable with a Steam release achieving a mostly positive (7/10) rating.